Luray Singing Tower Today

 Many advances in carillon playing action have evolved in the last eighty years.
 In whole, this renovation will allow the carillon to play for another eight or more decades.
 The bulk of the work will allow a greater range of expression, repeated notes, and open more possibilities of compositions to be played on this instrument.

 The Luray Park Association anticipates that with updates to the action, damage caused by wear and tear of the machined parts will be eliminated.
 From the listener’s standpoint, the ambient noises from the playing console and transmission system would be significantly reduced, even eliminated, thus allowing even the most silent, beautiful musical phrase to be heard.
 For the student and professional carillonneur, having a responsive console will significantly expand the spectrum of music that could be played on the carillon and improve the music quality of performance.
-For the community, the carillon will continue to be the center piece of Page County and ring every week, as it has for the past 80 years.
+For the community, the carillon will continue to be the center piece of Page County and ring regularly, as it has for the past eight decades.

 A weekly summer concert series from April to October has been in place since the earliest years.
 With imaginative programming combining both familiar songs and carillon compositions, the concert series attracts a wide range of people of all ages and musical backgrounds – from the regular concert attendee to whom the carillon series is their first exposure to live performance.
 For over 80 years, the Luray Singing Tower has hosted superior guest carillonneurs from every country where carillon art can be found.